riscv-admin/vector/minutes/2024/2024-04-15/README.md

 - Larger vector register file.
 (64/128/256 registers?)
 (4/8/12 additional bits)

 ### Other wishlist items from Vector SIG members
-- Ability to encode large numbers of vector registers (256+) - Abel
+- Ability to encode large numbers of vector registers (256+) - Abel (will present reasons for large register files on 04/29)
-- Separate vector mask registers - Ken
+- Separate vector mask registers - Ken (Allen will present an approach to encoding more mask registers/separate mask registers)
 - More detailed type specification (e.g., 5 bits per register?) - ???
 - More bits for rounding mode (e.g., 3 bits) - Nicolas
 - More general metadata for vector register data - Guy